In general, all schools have the same management structure i.e. they have a patron, board of management and a principal teacher.

 The patron is the body that establishes and operates the school and is responsible for the school’s characteristic spirit and ethos.
 The patron appoints the board of management of the school.

-The principal is responsible for the day-to-day management of the school, including providing guidance and direction to the teachers and other staff of the school and is accountable to the board for that management.
+The principal is responsible for the day-to-day management of the school, including providing guidance and direction to the teachers and other staff of the school and is accountable for that management.

 Read more: School's boards of management